Rocket-CDS/RocketDirectoryAPI/Documentation/CreateAppThemeRocketDirectory.md

 /DesktopModules/RocketThemes/AppThemes-W3-CSS/rocketdirectoryapi.example1/1.0/dep
 ```

-For this AppTheme we will have a startup templates, inject css dependancies and only have articles showing on the Admin Panel.
+For this AppTheme we will have a startup templates, inject css dependancies, only have articles showing on the Admin Panel and a URL query paramters for the detail page.

 Create a file called "example1.dep" in the "dep" folder.
 ```